 Gilbert’s family filed a lawsuit in Miami against Just CBD.
 Representatives of Just CBD responded by alleging that the product Gilbert used was not theirs.
 They pointed to the fact that many cases of vaping illnesses have involved unregulated vape oils that consumers or distributors ordered from China.
 Just CBD, by contrast, uses only food-grade ingredients carefully controls the proportions of ingredients, and labels its products in detail.
 According to Just CBD’s statement, some Chinese manufacturers counterfeit the labels of CBD products to make them look like they came from reputable U.S. companies.
 Since Just CBD does not sell its products at stores in the Virgin Islands, it alleges that the vape oil that caused Erin Gilbert’s illness was not a Just CBD product.

-If you have suffered a serious illness after using a CBD vape oil, contact Palm Beach County products liability lawyer Scott Smith for a consultation to see if you have grounds for a lawsuit.
+If you have suffered a serious illness after using a CBD vape oil, contact Palm Beach County products liability lawyers at Smith & Ball Injury Law for a consultation to see if you have grounds for a lawsuit.